nyanpasu64/exotracker-cpp/src/DESIGN.md

 I am following some Rust-inspired rules in the codebase.

 - Polymorphic classes are non-copyable.
 Maybe non-polymorphic classes (not value structs) too.
-- Mutable aliasing is disallowed, except when mandated by third-party libraries (blip_buffer).
+- Mutable aliasing is disallowed, except when mandated by third-party libraries (Blip_Synth points to Blip_Buffer, nsfplay APU2 points to APU1).
 - Self-referential structs are disallowed, except when mandated by third-party libraries (blip_buffer and portaudio), in which case the copy and move constructors are disabled (or move constructor is manually fixed, in the case of Blip_Buffer).
 - Inheritance and storing data in base classes is discouraged.